adobnikar/nodejs-code-challenge-december-2021/README.md

 After the `docker-compose up -d` command finishes, the server should be available on `http://127.0.0.1:13000/`.
 The postgres database should be running on port `45432`.

+The only implemented API endpoint is the health check endpoint.
+It should be available at `http://127.0.0.1:13000/health`.

 All the ports listed in the `.env` file are internal to the docker containers.
 If you want to change the external ports, please modify the `docker-compose.yml` file accordingly.